 2. If painting in multiple layers it is safest just to wait for the underpainting to dry.
 Many artists will work on several paintings at a time over a period of weeks.

-Also, check out my other two blogs on permanent painting techniques for oils: "This is Why Your Oil Paintings Suck" and; "Guidelines for Permanent Painting in Oils".
+Also, check out my other blog on permanent painting techniques for oils: "Guidelines for Permanent Painting in Oils".